-If you have a dried paint coating that you want to remove, you must use a strong solvent.
-So, can lacquer thinner remove paint?
+To remove a dried paint coating, you must use a strong solvent.
+So, can you use lacquer thinner to remove paint?

-Lacquer thinners are also used to thin lacquer paints, one of the world’s strongest finishes.
-When dry, lacquer forms a thick film that has the same features as polyurethane.
-The film is thick, strong, and resistant to moisture and scratches.
-So, if lacquer thinner is strong enough to thin lacquer paint, then it’s strong enough to remove paint.
+You can also use it to thin lacquer (hence the name), one of the strongest finishes.
+Lacquer paint forms a thick film that has the same features as polyurethane.
+This film is strong, thick, and resistant to moisture.
+So, if the lacquer thinner is strong enough to thin this sealant, then it’s also strong to remove dried paint.

-To remove dried paint, lacquer thinner penetrates the paint coating and softens the paint.
-Once the paint is soft, you can wipe it off using a rag.
+To remove dried paint, lacquer thinner penetrates the coating and softens it.
+Once the coating is soft, you can wipe it off using a rag.
+However, you shouldn’t use high amounts of lacquer thinner as it can damage the surface underneath the coating.

 How To Remove Paint Using Lacquer Thinner?